Kids' WB Specials: Zolar

-Kids' WB's first ever original movie, and one of their only live-action programs in history, debuted on May 29, 2004.
-It featured a sport-competing alien named Zolar, from another planet.
-His catch phrase was "Blue-yah!"
-During the movie, Kids' WB! ran a sweepstakes to win a year's supply of buttered popcorn.
-The movie featured guest appearances by pro skateboarder Jason Ellis (radio host) and freestyle motocross legend Mike Metzger.
+Kids' WB's first ever original film, and one of their only live-action programs in history, premiered on May 29, 2004.
+It featured a sports-competing alien named Zolar, from another planet.
+His catchphrase was "Blue-yah!"
+During the film, Kids' WB! ran a sweepstakes to win a year's supply of buttered popcorn.
+The film featured guest appearances by pro-skateboarder Jason Ellis and freestyle motocross legend Mike Metzger.

 Notable promotions

 As recently as 2007, Kids' WB had many promotional giveaways, primarily to promote its programs and other Warner Bros. merchandise up for grabs.

 Big Kids Go First

 That was a slogan used to describe Kids' WB's schedule as of October 19, 1996 (when Waynehead premiered) through November 21 of that year.
 In an apparent attempt to simplify the four-hour Saturday morning schedule, the action-oriented superhero cartoons were moved to make up the first two hours of the schedule, with the comedy-oriented shows (including Waynehead) making up the last two hours.
 In this time, the schedule went as follows:

 This move proved to be a disaster, the mistake being that "big kids" (supposedly the kids who would've preferred the superhero cartoons) were more likely to sleep in on Saturday mornings rather than wake up early to watch the shows.
-As a result of this, on November 22, Freakazoid and Earthworm Jim were taken off the Saturday morning block and moved to being shown on Friday afternoons until the following February, when they disappeared from the block entirely, only to have Freakazoid replaced with The Daffy Duck Show and Earthworm Jim replaced with a classic episode of Animaniacs.
+As a result of this, on November 22, Freakazoid and Earthworm Jim were taken off the Saturday morning block and moved to being shown on Friday afternoons until the following February, when they disappeared from the block entirely, only to have Freakazoid replaced with The Daffy Duck Show and Earthworm Jim replaced with an old, repeat episode of Animaniacs.

 An episode of Animaniacs that was broadcast sometime later parodied this move in its gag credit: "On The WB, Big Kids Go First / In Real Life, Big Kids Sleep In."